Timon & Pumbaa's Jungle Games

 Timon & Pumbaa's Jungle Games is a 1995 party video game developed by 7th Level and published by Disney Interactive Studios.
-The game was released in 1995 for Microsoft Windows under the "Disney Gamebreak" brand.
+The game was released on December 15, 1995, for Microsoft Windows.
+It was one of only two games under the Disney Gamebreak brand, the other being The Hunchback of Notre Dame: Topsy Turvy Games.
 A Super Nintendo Entertainment System port, developed by Tiertex and published by THQ, was released in North America and PAL territories in November 1997 and March 1998, respectively.
-It can be installed on Windows 3.1, 95, 98 or later, but was added to Windows Me and later on Windows XP; the game gained popularity subsequent to its inclusion in the latter.

 Gameplay

-Timon and Pumbaa's Jungle Games consists of five mini-games featuring Timon and Pumbaa, as well as other jungle animals from The Lion King.
+Timon and Pumbaa's Jungle Games consists of five mini-games featuring Timon and Pumbaa (respectively voiced by Kevin Schon and Ernie Sabella), as well as other jungle animals from The Lion King.
 The games are Jungle Pinball (a pinball game where the board is filled with animals instead of bumpers), Burper (a shooter type game, using Pumbaa to belch gas), Hippo Hop (concept similar to Frogger), Bug Drop (based on Puyo Puyo), and Slingshooter (a slingshot game) accessible directly from the menu.
 The mini-games are endless where players try to top their high scores.
 Bug Drop is omitted from the SNES version, since the system has its own port of Puyo Puyo in the form of Kirby's Avalanche.